Deploy an External Load Balancer with Oracle Cloud Native Environment

 public_ip_address

-The control plane node rejoins the cluster, and all three control plane nodes participate in the round-robin distribution of incoming traffic to the cluster.
+The control plane node rejoins the cluster, and all three control plane nodes participate and accept incoming traffic to the cluster.

 Get the Control Plane Node Status